LudumDare/.github/profile/README.md

 If you're looking to help-out by reporting a bug or contributing a change or fix, then you've come to the right place! :smile:

-If you've been here before and things look different, don't be alarmed!
-Everything is still here (and more), we've just reorganized.

 ## The Ludum Dare websites
 Ludum Dare runs on two websites: